DWebYVR/notes/content/coFood Vancouver.md

 > We’re a collective of neighbours and projects doing good work in our food communities.

-[CoFoodVancouver](https://cofoodvancouver.com/) wants to hear from you.
+[coFood Vancouver](https://cofoodvancouver.com/) wants to hear from you.

 > Whether you’re a grower or harvester of seeds or ideas…
 >